PfeiferLab/DETECT/README.md

 **Output File:** Output file name of consolidated filter recommendations.
 ### Optional Inputs
 **Input Variants:** VCF file containing variants to be used as False Positives.
 Must have either --trio or --population specified.
 If --trio, --pedigree required, and only the trio can be in the VCF.
+If --population, DETECT will “create” an offspring from two random individuals’ haplotypes.
 Must be indexed (e.g. GATK IndexFeatureFile).
-If --population, DETECT will “create” an offspring from two random individuals’ haplotypes.

-**Pedigree:** Comma delimited string of the names of sire, dam, and offspring in the VCF (ex. “dad,mom,junior”)
+**Pedigree:** Comma delimited string of the names of sire, dam, and offspring in the VCF.
+Required if trio VCF provided. (ex. “dad,mom,junior”)

 **Fragment Length:** Mean length of the fragment size distribution of the real data.
-Default: 300 (Mason Default)
+Default: 300.
+(Mason Default)

 **Fragment Length Standard Deviation:** Standard deviation of the fragment size distribution of the real data.
 Default: 30 (Mason Default)
 **Chromosome list:** File of chromosome names to be simulated, one per line.
-Default: All contigs
+Default: All contigs.

 **CPU count:** The number of cpus you would like to run per job at maximum in multithreaded steps (Mapping reads and Sorting BAMs).

+**Number of Iterations:** The number of simulations you wish to perform.
+Default: 10.

 **Path list:** Space-delimited text file that shows the native paths of each of the required.
 DETECT will use the native command by default (e.g. “gatk” or “samtools”).
 Example of path list: